bicosteve/bicosteve/README.md

 ## 🛠️ Projects
 ### [Calory Tracker](https://github.com/bicosteve/callory-tracker)
-- **Description**: T
+- **Description**:
-  - he calorie tracker assists user to track their food intake per day and give the total calories consumed for the day.
+  - The calorie tracker assists user to track their food intake per day and give the total calories consumed for the day.
 - **Technologies Used**:
   - Golang,
   - MySQL.